-(A) Non Recurring Rates: $15,000 per origination and per termination sites

-(B) $5,000 per pass through termination or regeneration sites

 1.0 RATE SCHEDULES

 Schedule 3: Collocation

 General

 Collocation service allows a Customer to place Customer’s telecommunications equipment on certain of the Company’s premises, in designated locations at such premises.
 Collocation shall be subject to the availability of appropriately sized and located space at such locations.
 The prices, terms and conditions of collocation shall be negotiated between the Company and Customer on a site-specific basis.
 The Company shall provide space that is appropriately conditioned for Customer’s equipment, as well as primary and backup power, HVAC, and cross-connections to Company telecommunications equipment.